 Situated on the shores of the Arabian Sea, Karachi is Pakistan's former capital and its largest city.
 The bustling port is home to the magnificent Quaid-e-Azam's Mazar, the mausoleum of the founder of Pakistan, which is made exclusively out of white marble.
-Other places of interest include the National Museum of Pakistan, Port Grand, Sadaar Bazaar and Clifton Beach, which is Karachi’s answer to California’s Venice Beach.
+Other places of interest include the National Museum of Pakistan, Port Grand, Sadaar Bazaar and Clifton Beach; Karachi’s answer to Venice Beach.
 A good spot for people watching, visitors can also ride camels and eat the local speciality – roasted corn on the cob.
-Alas, the water is not fit to swim in.

 Learn about Buddhism at the Taxila Museum